DPDK/dpdk/doc/guides/nics/mlx5.rst

 more) can operate on the same network interfaces that owned by the DPDK application.

-See :doc:`../../platform/mlx5` guide for more design details.
+See :doc:`../../platform/mlx5` guide for more design details, including prerequisites installation.

 Features
 --------